 How is The National Archives involved in the CDP scheme?

-The National Archives is one of 14 heritage organisations, or consortia of heritage organisations, which hold CDPs in the third round of the scheme and work together as a consortium.
+The National Archives is one of 16 heritage organisations, or consortia of heritage organisations, which hold CDPs in the fourth round of the scheme and work together as a consortium.

-In this third round, The National Archives has been awarded an allocation of nine studentships from 2020 onwards.
+In this fourth round, The National Archives has been awarded an allocation of 4 studentships per year from 2024 onwards.

 Through its CDPs, The National Archives aims to: